|LW.10012 / LW.11764

 Maximum of 8 students

-The fieldwork is supported by a weekly 2-hour seminar that considers the challenges that face civil rights plaintiffs, their lawyers, their adversaries, and other participants in the process.
-The seminar involves simulations in pretrial skills that provide students with an opportunity to engage in lawyering activities in the pretrial process, including client counseling, media advocacy, motions, discovery and depositions, and negotiation.
-We also consider the issues raised by impact civil rights work and racial justice advocacy and read and discuss of theories of racial injustice and remediation.
-Finally, we often discuss the challenges that students face in their cases in order more effectively to advance the interests of the clinic’s clients and also so that the rich field work in which each clinic student is involved becomes a basis for broader student learning.
+The clinic’s fieldwork is supported by a weekly seminar that considers the challenges that face civil rights plaintiffs, their lawyers, their adversaries, and other participants in the process.
+The seminar involves a series of simulations in pretrial skills that provide students with an opportunity to engage in concrete lawyering activities.
+The simulations include 1) interviews with potential clients; 2) media advocacy; 3) initial court appearances; and 4) depositions.
+We also consider the larger issues often raised by impact civil rights work and racial justice advocacy through reading and discussion of critical race theory and other theories of racial injustice and remediation.
+As part of that process, teams of students also will be responsible for planning and facilitating discussions with experts in the areas of advocacy and law in which the clinic works.
+Finally, we will often engage in collaborative “case rounds,” which gives students the opportunity to work through challenges that they are facing in their cases in order more effectively to advance the interests of the clinic’s clients, and so that the rich field work in which each clinic student is involved becomes a basis for broader student learning.

 If you are interested in applying to the Racial Justice Clinic, please submit the standard application, resume and transcript online through CAMS.
-Selection of students is not based on interviews; however, you are welcome to come to a small group meeting of applicants and faculty so that we can have the opportunity to meet each other and so that we can answer the questions you may have.
-Please contact the clinic administrator, Steven Bautista, at 212-998-6448 or via email, after you submit your application to sign up for a time.
+Selection of students is not based on interviews; however, you are welcome to come to a small group meeting of applicants and faculty so that we can have the opportunity to meet each other, and so that we can answer the questions you may have.
+We will get in touch with you once all applications are in to set up those meetings.

-* 5 credits includes 2 clinical credits and 3 academic seminar credits.
+* Fall credits include 3 clinical credits and 3 academic credits; Spring credits include 2 clinical credits and 3 academic seminar credits.